 Mulder goes in search of the Queen Anne, a British luxury liner, that mysteriously disappeared in the Bermuda Triangle in 1939.
 After being shipwrecked, he gets pulled aboard the Queen Anne by a crew that believes they are still in 1939.
 Meanwhile, at the FBI, Scully tries to get the Lone Gunmen and Skinner to help her locate the lost Mulder.
-Written by

 Did You Know?

 The scene where Scully is trying to find information on Mulder's whereabouts is conceived as one continuous long take until commercial.
 But there is at least one cut, when the camera is on one of the many elevator scenes: the dent on the door slightly but evidently moves from frame to frame.
 See more

 The action in this episode takes place prior to the United States' entry into World War II; the analogue to Scully claims to be working for the Office of Srategic Services (OSS), but that agency did not come into being until 13 June 1942, about six months after the US entered the conflict.
 However, since the WW2 era sequences are as likely to be a hallucination as time travel, this may be deliberate and based upon Mulder's lack of knowledge.
 See more

 Don't you know there's spies everywhere!
 Trust no one, mon!

 The opening tag line reads 'Die Wahrheit Ist Irgendwo Da Draußen', German for 'The Truth Is Somewhere Out There'.
 See more

 Bei mir Bist du Schön

 Lyrics by Jacob Jacobs